 Different ways to hold title

-Keep in mind that rules can vary by state.
+Keep in mind that title law can be complex and the rules can vary by state.
+Another important note is that the needs of real estate investors vary from the needs of owner occupiers.
 Here is a brief overview of some popular ways to hold title as a real estate investor:

 A sole proprietorship is a business that has no separate legal existence from its human owner.
-In other words, holding title in your own name.
-A sole proprietorship is the simplest form of ownership and is a low-cost setup option and can also be eligible for conforming loans.
-On the downside, there is no legal protection or barrier to yourself from liability and there are no substantial tax advantages to holding a title this way.
+Essentially, this is holding title in your own name.
+A sole proprietorship is the simplest form of ownership and is a low-cost setup option.
+If you are wondering in what type of real estate investment does the investor hold legal title to the property solely, the most common use methods are for a primary residence or for a first investment property.
+Some downsides for owning real estate in a sole proprietorship are that there is no legal protection or barrier to yourself from liability and there are no substantial tax benefits.

 Tenancy in Common (TIC)